-Pineapple is a common ingredient for this recipe.
+Pineapple is a common ingredient in this recipe.
 I omit it because it is not available to me.
 If you want to add the pineapple cubes, you can either cut the fresh pineapple into cubes or canned pineapple.
-Discard the brine and only use the pineapple cubes from the can.
+Discard the brine and only use the pineapple chunks from the can.

-You can also add some thinly sliced scallions and sprinkle some white sesame seeds on top before serving, although it is not a common practice in Asia
+You can also add some thinly sliced scallions (green onions) and sprinkle some white sesame seeds on top before serving, although it is not a common practice in Asia

 3. Prepare the sweet and sour sauce for the tofu

-There are three principal components- sugar for the sweetness, vinegar for the sourness, and the light soy sauce for the savory flavor.
+There are three principal components- sugar for the sweetness, rice vinegar (wine vinegar or black vinegar) for the sourness, and light soy sauce for the savory flavor.